QuoiHang/ConcordiaEats/README.md

 Webapp is done with features and unit tests.

 ### This is the old repo and main branch is the basic version of development.
+### This repo is still under an ambiguous MVC structure and suffers from its original unsystematic management, though the main functions work.
 ### The final version is on main branch in [Menayang's repo](https://github.com/mengyangq).
 Kindly ask for access since the final project works on Cloud database instead of local server.

 ## Color Theme